zeeejeee/wot-marketplace/README.md

 ## Info

 You can use a string escaper to turn multiline READMEs to strings so that they are a JSON string

+NOTE: please add token # for the gist.
+It cant be uploaded along with the source code as github will make the token invalid.